pypy/pypy/pypy/doc/faq.rst

 You cannot import *any* extension module in a `sandboxed PyPy`_, sorry.
 Even the built-in modules available are very limited.
 Sandboxing in PyPy is a good proof of concept, and is without a doubt safe IMHO, however it is only a proof of concept.
 It currently requires some work from a motivated developer.
-Until then it can only be used for "pure Python"
+However, until then it can only be used for "pure Python"
 examples: programs that import mostly nothing (or only pure Python modules, recursively).